CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. In the dropdown menu, select **Add file**.

-This image provides a visual guide for creating a new file directly in an Azure DevOps repository.
-Here's a step-by-step explanation of the actions shown:

 1. Click on the three-dot menu (`...`) in the top-right corner of the repository's file explorer section.
 This menu provides additional actions you can take within the repository.